Norfolk International Airport’s volunteer Airport Ambassadors have a well-earned reputation for extending prompt, courteous service and hospitality.

 - Appreciation luncheons, outings and service awards

-Ambassadors must be willing to learn and perform various duties, communicate effectively, work well with a variety of people and personalities, be reliable, flexible and remain calm under pressure.
+Candidates must be willing to learn and perform various duties, communicate effectively, work well with a variety of people and personalities, be reliable, flexible and remain calm under pressure.
+They should be comfortable using email, cell phone/text messages and desktop computer.
+Ongoing training and daily updates are provided.

 8:30am – 12:30pm and 12:30pm – 4:30pm Monday – Friday.
 Ambassadors are asked to volunteer a minimum of 4 hours per week.